Frequently Asked Questions

-The Board may under certain conditions deliver a licence for the use of a work when the copyright holder is unlocatable.
+If the copyright holder of a work is unlocatable, the Board may, under certain conditions, issue a licence for the use of that work.
 For additional information, please refer to the Unlocatable Owner section.

 - literary works (for example, books, pamphlets and computer programs);

 - dramatic works (for example, films, plays and television shows);